 City On The Edge of Forever

-19/ Best story with an evil version of the Hero
+20/ Best story with an evil version of the Hero

 The Enemy Within

-“Amy’s Choice” is a great episode and the Dream Lord is a very fun character.
+“Amy’s Choice” is a great episode and the Dream Lord is a very memorable character.
 However Star Trek has to take the lead here as its story is I feel much more bold and daring.
 It has its evil version of the hero Kirk actually try and rape somebody.
-To have your main character even an evil version of them try and do something like that is incredibly brave and shocking and an example of how Trek was willing to push the boundaries too.
+To have your main character, even just an evil version of them try and do something like that is incredibly brave and shocking and an example of how Trek was willing to push the boundaries too.

-20/ Best theme
+21/ Best theme